Blue Forest

 The project

-An international project for the protection of marine forests
+An impact project for the restoration and protection of marine forests

 Objectives